lnhbonnie/registry-ai-conversion-copilot/README.md

 # Registry AI Copilot: Conversion Architecture

-**The problem:** Users start a registry, get stuck comparing products, then leave.
+**The Problem:** Users start a registry, get stuck comparing products, then leave.
 Incomplete registry = lost revenue.

-**Why they get stuck:** Too many similar yet different products.
+**Why they Get Stuck:** Too many similar yet different products.
 No guidance on what's right for *their* situation.

 **The solution:** An AI copilot that asks a few situational questions ("Twins?
 Budget?
 Must-have features?") and instantly recommends the best 3 products – filtered for fit AND optimized for margin.